 Medicare Part A

 Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services, with enrollment handled by Social Security.
-It benefits those who are 65 or older, as well as for people with end-stage renal disease and some young people with disabilities.
-Part A refers to the coverage it provides for inpatient hospital stays, as well as hospice care, skilled nursing facility care, and some home health care.
+It benefits those who are 65 or older, as well as people with end-stage renal disease and some younger people with disabilities.
+Part A (hospital insurance) refers to coverage provided for inpatient hospital stays, as well as hospice care, skilled nursing facility care, and some home health care.

 Medicare Part B

 Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services with enrollment handled by Social Security .
-It benefits those who are 65 or older, as well as for people with end-stage renal disease and some young people with disabilities.
-Part B refers to the coverage it provides for physician’s services, as well as medical supplies, preventive services, and outpatient hospital care.
+It benefits those who are 65 or older, as well as people with end-stage renal disease and some younger people with disabilities.
+Part B (medical insurance) refers to coverage provided for physician’s services, as well as medical supplies, preventive services, and outpatient hospital care.

 Medicare Part C

 Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services.
-Part C refers to plans that can be purchased from private insurers and are purchased through private insurers approved by Medicare.
+Part C (Medicare Advantage) refers to plans that can be purchased from private insurers approved by Medicare.
 (See Medicare Advantage)